renovatebot/renovate/docs/usage/getting-started/running.md

 - It is installed as an App on GitHub, and behaves similarly on GitLab - for example responding to webhooks
 - It includes a priority job queue which prioritizes events like merged PRs over scheduled jobs
 - It is released every 1-2 months in a slower, more stable cadence than Renovate OSS, which releases on every commit
-- It's licensed using a EULA and not AGPL
+- It's licensed using a end-user license agreement (EULA) and not the Affero General Public License (AGPL)

 WSOP supports GitHub (both `github.com` and GitHub Enterprise Server) as well as GitLab self-hosted.
 Documentation can be found in its public GitHub repository [`whitesource/renovate-on-prem`](https://github.com/whitesource/renovate-on-prem).